tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/新手指引_intl_en.md

 ## Feedback and Suggestion

-If you have any questions about TRTC, contact us via the following channels.
+If you have any questions or feedback about TRTC, feel free to contact us in the following ways:

-- If your question is about documents, for example, the content or a link in the documents, click **Help** at the bottom right and then click **Send Feedback** to provide your feedback.
+- If you notice any issues with TRTC documentation (for example, incorrect content or links), click **Send Feedback** at the bottom right of the page to tell us about the issue.
-- If you have questions about the product, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category?level1_id=29&level2_id=801&source=14&data_title=Tencent%20Real%20Time%20Communication&step=1).
+- If you have any issues while using the product, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category?level1_id=29&level2_id=801&source=14&data_title=Tencent%20Real%20Time%20Communication&step=1).